 Retail price for the print version is US$34.95 and available in the US and Canada through Independent Publishers Group in Chicago.
 Any bookshop should be able to get copies, as well as on-line stores such as Amazon.

-In Australia the RRP is A$35 for the print version, plus $15 postage.
+In Australia the RRP is A$35 for the print version, plus $15 postage and available by clicking the PayPal link below.
 Copies can be sent overseas from Australia, but the postage will be prohibitive and Amazon is likely to be cheaper.